AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/add-chart-report.md

 ## Access requirements

++++ Expand to view access requirements for the functionality in this article.

 You must have the following access to perform the steps in this article:

 <table style="table-layout:auto">
  <col>